kwur/new-kwur-site/_posts/2010-05-04-kwur-gives-away-3-day-pitchfork-passes.md

     </div>

     <div>
-      <span class="Apple-style-span"  style="font-family:'times new roman';"><span class="Apple-style-span"  style="font-size:large;">That&#8217;s right folks.
+      <span class="Apple-style-span"  style="font-family:'times new roman';"><span class="Apple-style-span"  style="font-size:large;">That’s right folks.
 KWUR is going to be giving away a total of 12 3-day passes to the 2010 Pitchfork Music Festival.
-We&#8217;ll be giving away 3 3-day passes on each of the following shows:</span></span>
+We’ll be giving away 3 3-day passes on each of the following shows:</span></span>
     </div>

     <p>